rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 ...
 {{< /highlight >}}

-If you check your *.env* file, you will see that the `DATABASE_URL` environment variable isn't there.
+If you check your *.env* file, you will see the `DATABASE_URL` environment variable isn't there.
 But you should see that it is set as Heroku environment variable with `heroku config:get DATABASE_URL`.
-Once your application is live on Heroku, your environment variables are merged with Heroku's environment variables.
-That's why the `DATABASE_URL` isn't applied for your local development environment.
+Once your application is live on Heroku, your environment variables are merged with Heroku's environment variables, which is why the `DATABASE_URL` isn't applied for your local development environment.

-Another environment variable which is used in your *src/index.js* file is the *SECRET* for your authentication strategy.
-If you haven't included your *.env* file in your project's version control (see .gitignore), you need to set the `SECRET` for your production code in Heroku on the command line too: `heroku config:set SECRET mysecret`.
+Another environment variable used in the *src/index.js* file is called *SECRET* for your authentication strategy.
+If you haven't included an *.env* file in your project's version control (see .gitignore), you need to set the `SECRET` for your production code in Heroku using `heroku config:set SECRET mysecret`.

-Another thing which needs consideration is the application's port which is specified in the *src/index.js* file.
-In case Heroku adds its own `PORT` environment variable, you should use the port from an environment variable as fallback.
+Also, consider the application's port in the *src/index.js* file.
+Heroku adds its own `PORT` environment variable, and you should use the port from an environment variable as a fallback.

 {{< highlight javascript "hl_lines=3 10 11" >}}
 ...